Anu78/raspberrypi-temp/README.md

 1. This codebase is quite large, coming in at around 1200 lines of code (you can measure using ```./lc.sh```).
 I'm certain some of these components could be re-written to be more efficient.
 2. The electronics and wiring could be laid out way better.
 Right now, there are wires all over the place and I'm sure that with a little more thought it could look a lot prettier.
 3. There is no physical kill switch (in the rare event that something happens).
 This might have to be placed between the power supply and the wall outlet.
-4. There are also a lot of other issues with the actual design of the device, and I really think the best way forward is to make the device more compact and use a more powerful heating element to speed up the preheating process (which takes around 5 minutes now).
+4. There are also a lot of other issues with the actual design of the device, and I really think the best way forward is to make a brand new device that's more compact and uses a more powerful heating element to speed up the preheating process (which takes around 5 minutes now).
+5. The thermocouple wires are a little bit fragile (the only way to fix this was to solder them, but because we were prototyping we left it out.)